 My absence from my blog for the last 12 days has not been intentional and I have certainly not decided to turn my back on the blogging world.
-On March 2, I left Turkey to return to the UK for a brief visit.
-It was my intention to carry on posting about Turkey during this period however life in the UK somewhat took over.
+On March 2, I returned home for a brief visit after living abroad for eight years.

 Friends had already warned me that I would see a difference but I paid no attention to those words.
 After all, I grew up in the UK so was not expecting that much of a change.
 It turns out it was a big change for me.